garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_02_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ### Task 1: Deprovision the Azure resources

-1. Switch to the Remote Desktop session to lab VM.
+1. Switch to the lab VM.
-1. Within the Remote Desktop session to lab VM, start a browser and navigate to the [Azure portal](https://portal.azure.com); when you receive a prompt, sign in with the Owner or Contributor role in the Azure subscription you will be using in this lab.
+1. Start a browser, navigate to the Azure portal, and then sign in with the Owner or Contributor role in the Azure subscription you will be using in this lab.
 1. Within the Azure portal, select the **Cloud Shell** icon in the toolbar of the portal interface.
 1. If you receive a prompt to select either **Bash** or **PowerShell**, select **PowerShell**.
 1. From the Cloud Shell pane, run the following to remove all Azure resources you provisioned in this lab: